 Chris dies.
+Sandra begins to wail.

 EXT.
 CHRIS AND SANDRA STANLEY'S HOUSE - DAY

 The skies have cleared.
 The sun has just risen.
 The street is full of police cars.
 An ambulance stands by.
 Neighbors watch.

 Ambulance attendants bring out a body covered in a white sheet.
 They load it into the ambulance.